 add start and stop commands to the appropriate places in your

-installation directory or in a MySQL source tree.
-Copy it to the
+support-filesdirectory under the MySQL installation directory or in a MySQL source tree.
+Copy the script to the

 cp mysql.server /etc/init.d/mysqlshell>